20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 We rarely see such two huge martial arts movie stars battling each other on-screen.

 As always, Adkins’s kicks are out of this world (fx check out his move at 2:40).
-The action is also easy to follow, and the sound design is great!
+The action is easy to follow, and the sound design is great!
 You can feel those heavy punches landing.

 That’s why this fight scene has earned the number one spot on this list.